 - Mr. Spears represented a financial compliance firm as plaintiff in a copyright infringement case against a licensee in the Southern District of New York.
 In August 2014, the Court issued a lengthy ruling entering a default judgment against defendants for destruction of emails.
 Regulatory Fundamentals Grp.
 LLC v.
 Governance Risk Mgmt.
 Compliance, LLC, 13 Civ.
 2493 (KBF), 2014 WL 3844796 (S.D.N.Y.
 Aug.
 5, 2014).
 That ruling is the most significant judicial decision to date on the subject of spoliation of evidence by a party.

 - Mr. Spears has represented many defendants in cases involving residential mortgage-backed securities.
 He represented Angelo Mozilo of Countrywide Financial in lawsuits in the Southern District of New York alleging fraud in the sale of RMBS.
 Those cases were thrown out on motions to dismiss.
-Together with partner Charlita Mays, Mr. Spears represented a large international bank as a defendant in RMBS cases brought by the FHFA involving billions of dollars in claimed damages.
-Mr. Spears and partner Christopher Dysard represented a large international bank as a defendant in a case brought by a monoline insurer of RMBS involving billions of dollars in claimed damages.
-Mr. Spears and Mr. Dysard also represented a large international bank as a defendant in a case brought by the Federal Home Loan Bank in state court in Georgia.
+Mr. Spears represented a large international bank as a defendant in RMBS cases brought by the FHFA involving billions of dollars in claimed damages.
+Mr. Spears represented a large international bank as a defendant in a case brought by a monoline insurer of RMBS involving billions of dollars in claimed damages.
+Mr. Spears also represented a large international bank as a defendant in a case brought by the Federal Home Loan Bank in state court in Georgia.

 - Mr. Spears represented a large German bank as plaintiff in a lawsuit in the Southern District of New York against the portfolio manager for a CDO, alleging that the bank lost all of its large investment in the CDO as a result of the portfolio manager’s gross negligence and willful misconduct in managing the CDO’s investment portfolio.
 After the District Court dismissed the bank’s case, Mr. Spears appealed the dismissal to the U.S. Court of Appeals for the Second Circuit and argued the appeal.
 In August 2012, the Second Circuit reversed the dismissal and reinstated the bank’s case.
 Bayerische Landesbank v.
 Aladdin Capital Management LLC, 692 F.3d 42 (2d Cir.
 2012).
 The Second Circuit’s decision addressed important issues of diversity jurisdiction, standing, and contract and tort law as they apply to complex financial products.

-- Mr. Spears, together with partner Christopher Dysard, represented a group of financial institutions, including Allstate, Bank Leumi, Bayerische Landesbank, International Finance Corporation, Société Générale, and Travelers, in a six-week jury trial in the Southern District of New York against a major investment bank to recover large losses related to the sale of asset-backed securities.
+- Mr. Spears represented a group of financial institutions, including Allstate, Bank Leumi, Bayerische Landesbank, International Finance Corporation, Société Générale, and Travelers, in a six-week jury trial in the Southern District of New York against a major investment bank to recover large losses related to the sale of asset-backed securities.
 The jury returned a verdict for the firm’s clients resulting in a judgment of $144 million, which was one of the largest jury awards in the U.S. that year.
-The defendant appealed that judgment, and Mr. Spears argued the appeal before the Second Circuit Court of Appeals, which affirmed the trial judgment.
+The defendant appealed that judgment, and Mr. Spears argued the appeal before the U.S. Court of Appeals for the Second Circuit, which affirmed the trial judgment.
 646 F. Supp.
 2d 385 (S.D.N.Y.
 2009), aff’d, 386 F. App’x 5 (2d Cir.
 2010).

 - Mr. Spears represented a large international bank in a proceeding in the Southern District of New York under 28 U.S.C. § 1782 to obtain evidence from another large bank for use in separate litigations in London and Reykjavik, Iceland relating to the collapse of a major Icelandic bank.